s-zeid/DerpScrubber/README.markdown

 The scrubber bar is **disabled** by default, in order to give you time to add it to the page.

+If `width` is greater than `height`, then the bar will assume that it is horizontal, and changing the position will involve dragging any part of the bar horizontally.
+If `width` is less than or equal to `height`, then the bar will assume that it is vertical, and changing the position will involve dragging any part of the bar vertically.
+The orientation is accessible as the `DerpScrubber.orientation` property.

 DerpScrubber(width, height, barSize, barBG, highlightBG, outerBG, clickable)
 ----------------------------------------------------------------------------
 Returns a new DerpScrubber with the settings passed as arguments.
 See